24

 Content Types

-Content types across production categories.
+50 content types across 7 production categories.

 Communication Framework